 5.1.3.
 The data of the employees of the company or of data subjects who have provided their data to the ADMINISTRATOR is processed for the purpose of fulfilling the legal obligations of the ADMINISTRATOR as an employer, respectively as contracting authority for civil contracts.

 6.1.
 Time limit for processing personal data of contact persons and legal representative of counterparties:

 The ADMINISTRATOR shall process the personal data of the contact persons and legal representative only for the duration of the contract and/or in view of the deadline for the provision of the service and obligations under a law or regulation in the UK, Ireland, and EU.

 7.1.
 The ADMINISTRATOR saves documents containing personal data in a technical (electronic) format and hard copy.

 7.2.
 The ADMINISTRATOR maintains a register, which records the following information in the public Trade Register with the Registry Agency: name of the legal person and user of the platform, their ID number, two names of the legal representative, address of the legal person, VAT (number, license number), two names of the contact person, business phone number of the contact person, business address of the contact person, business email of the contact person.

 7.3.
 The online register contains a minimal amount of personal data.

 8.1.
-The ADMINISTRATOR processes the data of the contact persons and the legal representative – employees / representatives of travel agencies, tour operators, commercial companies / hotels or other legal entities with a view to protecting the ADMINISTRATOR's legitimate interests in connection with the fulfillment of the contracts signed between the ADMINISTRATOR and the corresponding PROCESSING counterparty.
+The ADMINISTRATOR processes the data of the contact persons and the legal representative – employees/representatives of travel agencies, tour operators, commercial companies/hotels, or other legal entities with a view to protecting the ADMINISTRATOR's legitimate interests in connection with the fulfilment of the contracts signed between the ADMINISTRATOR and the corresponding PROCESSING counterparty.

 8.2.
 The ADMINISTRATOR processes the data of his employees or contractors on the basis of employment or civil contracts signed with them.